charris-msft/azure-mcp/docs/new-command.md

 @description('The base resource name.
 Service names have specific length restrictions.') param baseName string = resourceGroup().name

+@description('The client OID to grant access to test resources.') param testApplicationOid string = deployer().objectId

+// The test infrastructure will only provide baseName and testApplicationOid.
+// Any additional parameters are for local deployments only and require default values.

 @description('The location of the resource.
 By default, this is the same as the resource group.') param location string = resourceGroup().location

-@description('The client OID to grant access to test resources.') param testApplicationOid string

-// Optional: Additional service-specific parameters
-@description('Service-specific configuration parameter.')
-param serviceSpecificParam string = 'defaultValue'

-@description('Service administrator password.')
-@secure()
-param adminPassword string = newGuid()

 // Main service resource
 resource serviceResource 'Microsoft.{Provider}/{resourceType}@{apiVersion}' = {